 - Easy to use mess free application bottle

-Need to remember to dampen your surface first
+Need to remember to dampen your surface first (IF you choose the original formula)

 Best craft adhesive, hands down: E6000